samjulien/blog/_posts/2018-07-03-keep-api-backward-compatibility-with-express-gateway.markdown

 ---

-**TL;DR:** In this article, I'll show you how an API gateway can help you retaining API Compatibility with **old** clients while _evoling_ the product according to the new needs of your business [the code example in this GitHub repository](https://github.com/XVincentX/apigateway-playground/tree/gateway-request-response-modification).
+**TL;DR:** In this article, you will learn how an API gateway can help you retaining API compatibility with **old** clients while _evolving_ the product according to the new needs of your business.
+If needed, you can find [the code shown here in this GitHub repository](https://github.com/XVincentX/apigateway-playground/tree/gateway-request-response-modification).

 ---